Dr. Zickler talks about Family Dinner Statistics

 While not the cause of a stronger family connection, family dinners give parents the time and environment to make valuable connections.

 Here’s what’s likely to happen at a solid family dinner:

 - Parents can keep an eye on their children, emotionally.
-If a child is struggling with a life issue, it’s much more likely to some up, or at least show itself subtly, when parental connection is more frequent.
+If a child is struggling with a life issue, it’s much more likely to come up, or at least show itself subtly, when a parental connection is more frequent.